LewisBull2303/UltimateRPS/README.md

 - To play a different and unique game.
 - To have a limited amount of rounds to determine the winner.
 - To be able to choose from many different options.
-- To be replayble and fun.
+- To be replayable and fun.
 - To make me want to come back and play more.

 ## Site Goals
 - Provide an enjoyable and fun game to users.
 - To allow the user to select different rounds for different degrees of difficulty.
-- To provide compatability across all screen sizes.
+- To provide compatibility across all screen sizes.
 - To provide an option for the users to contact me via social media.

 ## Users Experience

-### Target Audiance
+### Target Audience
 - Users who enjoy rock, paper, scissors.
 - Users who enjoy playing games.
-- Users that like chance style games.
+- Users that like chance-style games.

 ### User Requirements and Expectations
 - Guide on how to play.